flsantna/WoW-token/README.md

 This leads to the input shape [Quantity of sequences, 3, 5].

-After defined the model, got up to training it.
-Was configured the Early stopping to avoid overfiting and save time.
-As base, was chosen 1500 epochs to train the model, but in average, it finished in 800 epochs of no change in last 10 epochs.
+After defining the model, I got up to training it.
+Was configured Early stopping to avoid overfitting and save time.
+As base, was chosen 1500 epochs to train the model, but on average, it finished in 800 epochs of no change in the last 10 epochs.

 ## Result

 As result, was generated some range of predictions, they are:

-1) All test dataset predicted using true data as training, in a cenário where are the need to get an insight about it, and them the model can be feeded with the true data to predict the next window.
+1) All test dataset predicted using true data as training, in a cenário where there is the need to get an insight about it, and then the model can be feeded with the true data to predict the next window.
 Images on graphs/ with suffix "True Data as lookback".
-2) All test dataset predicted using, as the model moves foward predicting, it's own predicitions, which leads overall a bigger RMSE.
-Images on graphs/ with suffix "all data".
+2) All test dataset predicted using, as the model moves forward predicting, it's own predictions, which leads overall a bigger RMSE.
+Images on graphs/ with the suffix "all data".
 3) Predictions of only the chosen windows.
-Images on graphs/ with suffix "days predicted".
+Images on graphs/ with the suffix "days predicted".

 All predicted windows in one image with their own RMSE.